Uvacoder/port-photogrammetry-gatsby/content/posts/migrating-from-jekyll-to-hugo-to-gatsby.md

   description: ''
   src: ''
 ---
 Some time ago I decided to start switch from Jekyll to another static site generator.
-My main reason was that is was more work than I would like to setup a development environment for Jekyll on windows.
+My main reason was that is was more work than I would like to setup a development environment for Jekyll on windows as it involved getting a working ruby environment.

 ## Hugo